SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 Also note that for production use the type of data disks mounted from Azure Block Storage shall be adjusted from the default [Standard HDD](//docs.microsoft.com/en-us/azure/virtual-machines/disks-types)

+The Load Balancer in the diagram is exposed publicly and the VMs are also publicly accessible via SSH.
+This is not always desirable and an "Internal" deployment option is also provided, which will only expose these internally with no public IP addresses created.
+In this case the Load Balancer and the VMs are only accessible from a VM within the virtual network.

 ![alt text](images/ha-cluster.png "HA Cluster Deployment")

-This is a two step process:
+The deployment is a two step process:

 ### Step 1: